sysgears/mochapack/docs/guides/jsdom.md

-# Using mocha-webpack with jsdom
+# Using mochapack with jsdom

 [jsdom](https://github.com/tmpvar/jsdom) is a JavaScript based headless browser that can be used to create a realistic testing environment.